k8ssandra/cass-operator/docs/user/README.md

 ## Prerequisites

 1. A Kubernetes cluster.
-We support versions above 1.17
+We support versions 1.21 and newer
 2. The ability to download images from Docker Hub from within the Kubernetes cluster.
 If that isn't possible, a private registry must be configured.